+- a charge for the primary metering service

-- a supplementary charge for each secondary controlled load, and - a supplementary charge for solar PV.
+- · a supplementary charge for each secondary controlled load, and

+- a supplementary charge for solar PV.

 For further information about the application of metering service charges refer to our TSS Section 5.

 3.2 Overview of tariff components by tariff